NourAlSalhi/Admin-Dashboard/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 You can copy and paste this content directly into your `README.md` file on GitHub.

+## Requirements

+- **Node.js**: Version 18.17.0 or higher is required.

+Make sure to switch to the appropriate Node.js version before running the development server.

 ## 🚀 About Me
 I'm a front-end developer... wait for more details later..